 SPARQL Refinement Since R2RML is described using RDF, we use SPARQL to refine the mappings.
 SPARQL allows us to retrieve and manipulate information from vocabularies and mappings.

+Figure 2: Framework implementation diagram.

 SHACL Validation Report.
 The validation report is a machine-readable generated using the SHACL Validation Report Vocabulary.

 Refined mapping.
 The mapping which has been refined by our framework, will be output at the end of the process.

 The process ends when there are no inconsistencies found in the mapping file or when users decide to finalize it.
 At this point, the framework generates the final refined mapping and a mapping validation report.

-Figure 2: Framework implementation diagram.

 DEMONSTRATION WALK THROUGH